sutjin/google-recaptcha-react-component/README.md

 # google-recaptcha-react-module

-Easy to use React component to enable Google ReCaptcha for your form
+Easy to use React component to enable Google ReCaptcha for your form.
+The component allows the use of regular and even invisible ReCaptcha

 ## Using the components